 In addition, students who have completed all course work and are enrolled in a thesis/project course must also register every quarter for the 698 course (Continuous Enrollment for Graduate Candidacy Standing) in their major discipline until their degree is granted.
 Earned units are not degree-applicable nor will they qualify for financial aid.
 This is a variable unit course, see the fee schedule.

-Once officially accepted and processed, master's theses and projects are made available to the public through CSUSB ScholarWorks.
+Once officially accepted and processed, master's theses, projects, and doctoral dissertations are made available to the public through CSUSB ScholarWorks.

 College of Education Building, Room 311